Logsdon Fiction Award

 Selection & Award

-The winner of this contest, awarded the following Winter term, is selected by the Creative Writing Program’s Director with input from the program’s Fiction faculty.
+The winner of this contest is selected by the Creative Writing Program’s Director with input from the program’s Fiction faculty.

 All disbursements are made through Student Accounts (balances due may be subtracted from the award amount).